-Johnny Jet, a travel blogger, plans his travel around which days and airports are offering the best prices.
+Johnny Jet, a travel blogger, plans his trips around which days and airports are offering the best prices.

 “My best tip is to be flexible,” he said.
 “Not only with dates — fly Tuesday, Wednesday or Saturday — but times and airports.
 This is the best way to save on travel.”

-If you aren’t sure how to book this type of flight, try Skiplagged.com, which finds these flights for you.
+If you aren’t sure how to book this type of flight, try Skiplagged, which finds these flights for you.
 "It’s not an illegal practice, but the airlines hate it," said Wong.
-In fact, United Airlines tried to sue the Skiplagged, but the lawsuit was dismissed.
+In fact, United Airlines tried to sue Skiplagged, but the lawsuit was dismissed.

-Firpo-Cappiello also had some advice for travelers looking to take advantage of credit card points and rewards.
+Firpo-Cappiello also had some advice for those looking to take advantage of credit card travel rewards.